9 FAM 402.10

 9 FAM 402.10-5(B) (U) H-1B1 Applications Subject to Numerical Limitations

 a.
-(U) Annual numerical limits are set for aliens who may obtain H-1B1 visas.
-1,400 professionals from Chile and 5,400 professionals from Singapore are allowed to enter the United States annually.
-These numerical limits fall within and are registered against the existing annual numerical limit (currently 65,000) for H-1B aliens.
+(U) Annual numerical limits are set for noncitizens who may obtain H-1B1 visas.
+1,400 professionals from Chile and 5,400 professionals from Singapore may enter the United States annually.
+These numerical limits fall within and are registered against the existing annual numerical limit (currently 65,000) for H-1B applicants.
 Only principals are counted against each country’s respective numerical limitation.
 Initial applications for H-1B1 classification are counted against the H-1B1 annual numerical limitations, as is each renewed labor condition application (LCA).

 c.
 (U) USCIS is required to keep a numerical count of the H-1B1 visas issued.
 The Office of Visa Services (CA/VO) monitors the number used based on workload data.
 On a periodic basis, CA/VO provides this information to USCIS.